Uterus transplantation: Spain

 In Spain, the first uterine transplant was performed in October 2020, at the Hospital Clínico de Barcelona, with two sisters as donor and recipient.
 The recipient was 34 years old, she had Müllerian agenesis, therefore, she could not get pregnant.
 Two months after surgery, the patient had her period for the first time and her recovery was normal.
 She became pregnant, but had an abortion in the 8th week of gestation.
 After a few months, a new fertilization was able to be carried out and she became pregnant.
 The cesarean section was performed without any complications and the baby was born weighing 1,125 grams.

 United Kingdom

-On August 23, 2023, doctors at the Churchill Hospital Oxford in the U.K. conducted the country's first uterus transplant.
+On 23 August 2023, doctors at the Churchill Hospital Oxford conducted the country's first uterus transplant.
 They removed the uterus from a 40-year-old woman and transplanted it to her 34-year-old sister, who had a rare condition, MRKH syndrome, that affected her ability to reproduce.
 A team of experts performed the surgery for 17 hours in total.
-Prof Richard Cardenas, a gynaecological surgeon who led the organ retrieval team, has spent 25 years researching womb transplantation, said that the surgery was a "massive success".
+Prof Richard Smith, a gynaecological surgeon who led the organ retrieval team, has spent 25 years researching womb transplantation, said that the surgery was a "massive success".
 The recipient successfully gave birth in February 2025.
 By April 2025, the surgical team had transplanted a total of 4 wombs out of a planned 15, as part of a clinical trial.